Shopify/themekit/README.md

 - YAML based Configuration Management
 - Rudimentary Shopify API interaction via a ThemeClient
 - API Limit control via a client side leaky bucket that is controlled via an arbiter (currently called Foreman)
+-

+## Downloads

+You can get your hands on a build for your system by checking out the [releases section](https://github.com/csaunders/phoenix/releases).

 ## Contributing